 Client class#

-A client is a remote repository that can be subscribed to.
+A client is a remote repository.
 It is the main entry point for using the Caterva2 API.

 class caterva2.Client(urlbase, auth=None, timeout=5)#